rholmboe/ansible-role-spruce/README.md

 Available variables are listed below, along with default values (see `defaults/main.yml`):

 ```
-    telepresence_version: "2.4.9"
+    spruce_version: "1.29.0"
 ```

-The telepresence version to install.
+The spruce version to install.

 ```
-    telepresence_arch: "amd64"
+    spruce_arch: "amd64"
 ```

 The system architecture (e.g. `386` or `amd64`) to use.

 ```
-    telepresence_bin_path: /usr/local/bin
+    spruce_bin_path: /usr/local/bin
 ```

-The location where the telepresence binary will be installed (should be in system `$PATH`).
+The location where the spruce binary will be installed (should be in system `$PATH`).

 The user/group which should own binary.

 ```
-    telepresence_user: "root"
+    spruce_user: "root"
-    telepresence_group: "root"
+    spruce_group: "root"
 ```

 ## Dependencies